microfundiv-lab/microfundiv-lab.github.io/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

-Our lab is part of the [Department of Veterinary Medicine](https://www.vet.cam.ac.uk/) at the [University of Cambridge](https://www.cam.ac.uk/).
+Our lab is based in the [Department of Veterinary Medicine](https://www.vet.cam.ac.uk/) at the [University of Cambridge](https://www.cam.ac.uk/).
 We are located on the 1st floor of the main building.

 {%